Israel Music Institute: History

-The IMI was established in 1961 by the Israel Council for Culture and Arts, an adjunct of the Ministry of Education, Culture and Sports, with the aim of publishing and promoting Israeli concert music by all means available.
-The first chairman of the board of trustees was the late Eliezer Peri, and the first Director and editor in chief was William (Willy) Elias, who served in this role from 1961 to 1989.
-Despite having no prior experience in music publishing (Elias had been a banker and a singer in Rinat choir) he was able to build sound foundations for the prominent publishing house in Israel.
-He made a point of producing highly professional scores, thus raising significantly local music publishing standards common at that time.
-He also initiated an IMI bulletin, concerts, listening events and composers' forums as part of IMI activities.
+The IMI was established in 1961 by the Israel Council for Culture and Arts, an adjunct of the Ministry of Education, Culture and Sports, with the aim of publishing and promoting Israeli concert music by all available means.
+The first chairman of the board of trustees was the late Eliezer Peri, and the first director and editor-in-chief was William (Willy) Elias, who served in this role from 1961 to 1989.
+Despite having no prior experience in music publishing (Elias had been a banker and a singer in the Rinat Choir), he built sound foundations for what became the prominent publishing house in Israel.
+He made a point of producing highly professional scores, significantly raising local music publishing standards common at the time.
+He also initiated an IMI bulletin, concerts, listening events, and composers' forums as part of IMI's activities.

-Since 2006, production of the Israel music festival became the IMI's main focus, as the flagship event in the Israeli concert music scene.
-IMI's goal was to achieve synergy between the institute's activities, in publishing as well as recording, and the festival's production.
+Since 2006, the production of the Israel Music Festival has become IMI's main focus, serving as the flagship event in the Israeli concert music scene.
+IMI's goal was to achieve synergy between the institute's activities in publishing and recording and the festival's production.

-In 2019, Ohad Gabay was appointed director, with Evgeny Oslon as editor in chief.
-Gabay and Olson expanded the institute's collaborations with various festivals and competitions (such as TARF- the Tel Aviv recorder festival, The Israeli Conservatory's composition competition, the Ben-Haim competition and others).
-They also emphasized digitation of archival materials, signing of young composers and expansion of the IMI's catalogue, as well as optimizing publishing processes.
-In 2022, attorney Oron Schwartz was appointed chair of the board.
+In 2019, Ohad Gabay was appointed director, with Evgeny Oslon as editor-in-chief.

-As the major publishing house for Israeli music, IMI has held a significant role in the development of the contemporary music scene.
-The international availability of some 3800 Israeli scores, the growing collection of Israeli CDs, and the existence, in the past, of IMI News, and today- the IMI website, have created the scene of local contemporary music no less than they reflect it.
+As the major publishing house for Israeli music, IMI has played a significant role in the development of the contemporary music scene.